top of page

 If you’re qualified with a high-deductible plan, you can open up your HSA on your own or with your employer.
 From there, you'll likely get a debit card to easily charge healthcare costs.
 You can make changes to your pre-decided contributions as long as the alterations do not exceed limits.

-To be eligible… As of 2022, your existing medical insurance plan must have a minimum deductible of $1,400 for individual plans or $2,800 for family plans.
+To be eligible… Your existing medical insurance plan must have a minimum deductible and qualify as a high deductible plan.
 Also, you can neither be enrolled in Medicare nor declared as a dependent on someone else’s plan.

 Healthcare costs covered by HSAs